linklaterscreateiq/reviewer-roulette/README.md

-# reviewer-roulette
+# Reviewer Roulette
-Randomly select reviewers for your merge request from a configuration file with Slack integration for holiday detection
+Randomly select reviewers for your GitLab merge request from a configuration file with Slack integration for holiday detection